ham2k/transadif/GOALS.md

 ### Implementation Details

-The tool should be written in Rust, and should use the clap crate for command line parsing.
+The tool should be written in Rust.

 The tool should be written in a way that is easy to test, and should be able to run the test cases provided.